mielvds/PhD-Thesis/content/querying/_preface.md

+<span class="comment" data-author="mvs">Maybe change the title to "Querying a heterogeneous Web?</span>

 In this chapter, we focus on the third challenge of this PhD: "The Web is highly *heterogeneous*".
 In order to query over such a highly heterogeneous Web, a query engine is needed that is able to handle various kinds of interfaces on the Web.